zmr227/Deep-Learning-Nanodegree/Notes/Deep Learning.md

 ![NN-Architecture](images/nn-arch.png)

 - **Deep Neural Network**: NN that contains more layers.
-We can do combination multiple times to obtain highly complex models with lots of hidden layers.
+We can do combination multiple times to obtain highly complex models with lots of hidden layers. (deep stack of hidden layers)

   - Linear models combine to create non-linear models, and then these non-linear models combines to create even more non-linear models.
   - NN will split the n-dimensional space with a highly non-linear boundary.